molgrum/cspree/README.md

 built in randomizer that selects ten maps that you can vote for.

 # Installation
-Right now the best way to install is by Git:
+Right now the best way to install is by Git.

+## Linux
-- Change into your Quake directory.
+Change into your Quake directory.
 ```
 git clone https://github.com/molgrum/gmapn.git gmapn
 cd gmapn